LightYagami28/xeno-rat/README.md

 - InfoGrab (cookies, Passwords, etc)
 - Startup

-### Uac Bypass
+### UAC Bypass 🛡️

 - Cmstp
 - Windir + Disk Cleanup
 - Fodhelper

-### Uac Options
+### UAC Options ⚠️

 - Request admin
 - De-escalate to user

-### Client
+### Client 🖥️

 - Close
 - Relaunch
 - Uninstall

-### Power
+### Power 🚥

 - Shutdown
 - Restart

-### Misc Features
+### Misc Features 📝

 - Logs
 - Listen on multiple ports
-- password secured
+- Password secured

-## Issues, Bugs and Contributions
+## Issues, Bugs and Contributions 🐞

 If you find any issues or bugs, please report them [here](https://github.com/moom825/xeno-rat/issues).
 If you would like to contribute to the project, please fork the repository and submit a pull request.
 All contributions are welcome.
 If you don't know how to build the malware, or use it, then please don't open an issue as it will be closed as completed immediately.
 If you like the project, please leave a star!

-## Legal Disclaimer
+## Legal Disclaimer ⚖️

 This tool is for educational purposes only.
 I am not responsible for any damage done by this tool.
 Please always stay within legal and ethical boundaries.

-## License
+## License 📄

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## FAQ
+## FAQ ❓

 ### How do I use this tool?
 To get started with Xeno-RAT, follow these simple steps: